bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 2: 00:08:28

-As long as people understand it, That's the important part.
+As long as people understand it.
+That's the important part.

 Speaker 3: 00:08:30